Mitsubishi Materials Corporation

 Through various efforts, it is aiming to achieve its interim goal of a 40% reduction in CO2 emissions by 2030 (compared to 2013 levels) and carbon neutrality by 2050.

 Regarding the reduction of CO2, MUCC has jointly developed an eco-friendly concrete with Shimizu Corporation, which substitutes approximately 80% of the cement with blast-furnace slag.
-In addition, it has launched the world’s first demonstration test of ammonia co combustion in the cement anufacturing process.
+In addition, it has launched the world’s first demonstration test of ammonia co-combustion in the cement manufacturing process.

 Regarding the utilization of CO2, MUCC has participated in the Kitakyushu Circular Economy Vision Promotion Council’s subcommittee on the mineralization of concrete waste and its application, with the aim of building a business model to apply CO2 fixed recycled products using CO2 emitted from cement plants and concrete waste to construction projects.